Hack710-code/DoS_Basic-0.0.0.1/README.md

 # DoS_Basic-0.0.0.1
-Este es un script simple, el cual tengo la intencion de poco a poco ir mejorando
+# Este es algo super basico pero conforme pase el tiempo se ira mejorando #

+#    This is something super basic but as time goes by it will improve     #
+# DoS_Basic-0.0.0.1